IISc-Software-iGEM/bept/bio_docs/intro_to_compbio.md

 ## 3. What PEP focusses on?

 PEP focusses on the application of Computational Biology in analysing the structure of proteins.
-It is a beginner-friendly tool for anyone who's interested to join the exciting field of computational biology and a step forward from existing Computational Biology tools, in terms of user-friendliness and can be used by anyone who's willing and eager to learn.
+It is a beginner-friendly tool for anyone who's interested to join the exciting field of computational biology and a step forward from existing Computational Biology tools in terms of user-friendliness and can be used by anyone who's willing and eager to learn.